sfl0r3nz05/Medium/Blockchain-based digitization of the roaming agreement drafting process/README.md

 3. Introduce completely new articles/sub-articles that respond to particular interests by constituting **customized texts**.
 4. Specify the value of certain **variables** that are found in a certain text, such as dates, names of entities, amounts and others.

 To clarify the *standardarizations* presented by GSMA, the next Table summarizes the *standard templates* for International **Roaming Agreement**, as well as the *standard templates* commonly used.
 The order commonly followed when creating the **Roaming Agreement** is the one established in the Table, where it is common to start with a base framework (AA.12), from which it is added the set of common annexes (AA.13).
 From this point, individual annexes and addendums are included depending on the operating characteristics of the agreement.
-It should be noted that although 99% of mobile network operators (MNOs) manage their **Roaming Agreement** based on the above-mentioned template sequence.
+It should be noted that although 99% of mobile network operators (MNOs) manage their **Roaming Agreement** based on the above-mentioned template sequence, there is no limit to the number of documents to be included.
 The following is a brief description of each common standard template commonly used:

 |Standard Templates for International Roaming Agreement                              |Common use|
 |:----------------------------------------------------------------------------------:|:--------:|